 (Above) View from near the end of the road to the south.
 The fold progresses from gently dipping at the upper right to nearly vertical at the left.
 Deep under this mountain front is a "blind" thrust fault at the core of the fold (called "blind" because it doesn't cut all the way through to the surface).
 None of these faults are thought to be capable of earthquakes because this area's tectonic activity has ceased.
 But we can hope, can't we?

 (Above) Closer view of the fold.
 The lumpy lower slopes are just piles of rock fallen from above and deposited by the glacier.

-Related Posts: Yellowstone or Wyoming labels.
-Companion trips to the Beartooth Mountains and Clark Fork canyon will be posted soon.
+Related Posts: Yellowstone or Wyoming labels, and companion trips to the Beartooth Mountains and Clark Fork canyon.

 M.S. - More Science